Binary Hypothesis Testing for Softmax Models and Leverage Score Models: Introduction

+Several investigations \citep{clmy21, llh+23, ryw+19, hm19} have concentrated on theoretical analyses concerning LLMs.
 The algorithm presented by \cite{clmy21}, named ZO-BCD, introduces a novel approach characterized by advantageous overall query complexity and reduced computational complexity in each iteration.
 The work by \cite{llh+23} introduces Sophia, a straightforward yet scalable second-order optimizer.
 Sophia demonstrates adaptability to curvature variations across different parameter regions, a feature particularly advantageous for language modeling tasks with strong heterogeneity.
 Importantly, the runtime bounds of Sophia are independent of the condition number of the loss function.

 Studies by \cite{wwz+22,ll21,ddh+21,byks22,hbkg23,xqp+22} investigate the knowledge and skills of LLMs.
-In the realm of optimization for LLMs, \cite{kmh+20, clmy21, rsm+23, llh+23} have delved into this domain.
+In the realm of optimization for LLMs, \cite{kmh+20,rsm+23,llh+23,cls24} have delved into this domain.
 Demonstrating the effectiveness of pre-trained models in localizing knowledge within their feed-forward layers, both \cite{hbkg23} and \cite{mbab22} contribute valuable insights to the field.
 The exploration of distinct "skill" neurons and their significance in soft prompt-tuning for language models is a central theme in the analysis conducted by \cite{wwz+22}, building upon the groundwork laid out in a prior discussion by \cite{ll21}.
 The activation of skill neurons and their correlation with the expression of relevant facts is a focal point in the research presented by \cite{ddh+21}, particularly in the context of BERT.
 In contrast, the work of \cite{byks22} takes an entirely unsupervised approach, leveraging the internal activations of a language model to extract latent knowledge.
-Lastly, the investigation by \cite{lyb+22} sheds light on the sparsity observed in feedforward activations of large trained transformers, uncovering noteworthy patterns in their behavior.
-In addition to the above, \cite{mgn+23,dlms23,zhl+23} explore Zero-th order algorithms for LLMs.
+Next, the investigation by \cite{lyb+22} sheds light on the sparsity observed in feedforward activations of large trained transformers, uncovering noteworthy patterns in their behavior.
+In addition to the above, \cite{clmy21,mgn+23,dlms23,zhl+23} explore zeroth order algorithms for LLMs, and \cite{hsw+22,hsk+24,c24} explore parameter-efficient fine-tuning of LLMs.

-\paragraph{Softmax Computation and Regression} Softmax computation, a crucial element in attention computation \cite{vsp+17}, plays a pivotal role in the development of large language models.
-Several studies \cite{as23, bsz23, lsz+23, dms23} delve into the efficiency of softmax computation.